elifesciences/enhanced-preprints-import/README.md

 - clone the repo
 - run `docker-compose up` to start temporalite and the worker in "watch" mode
-- run `tctl -ns epp n desc` to list namespaces, you should see epp namespace listed, and not any other error.
+- run `tctl n desc` to list namespaces, you should see epp namespace listed, and not any other error.

 # Development

-The `docker-compose` workflow above will retart the worker when your mounted filesystem changes, but you may find it helpful if developing locally to install the depenedancies by running:
+The `docker-compose` workflow above will restart the worker when your mounted filesystem changes, but you may find it helpful if developing locally to install the depenedancies by running:

 ```
 yarn install